abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 ### Create Book List page

-Before create book list page, we need to create `BookStoreScreen.js` file under the `./src/screens/BookStore` folder.
-This file will be used for store `books` and `authors` page.
+Before creating the book list page, we need to create the `BookStoreScreen.js` file under the `./src/screens/BookStore` folder.
+This file will be used to store the `books` and `authors` page.

 ```js
 import React from "react";